 Because of continuing product improvement, prices and specifications are subject to change without notice.
+Not all models or products described in this manual may be licensed or approved for sale in your region.
 Changes to this manual, either in response to user input or to continuing product improvements, are accomplished through reissue.
 If, in the normal use of this manual, errors, omissions, or incorrect data are noted, please contact Edwards Technical Support or your local Edwards representative.